What Should You Do if Your License Plate Is Stolen?

 The fact that license plate theft leads to additional crimes is one of the biggest reasons law enforcement cracks down on stolen plates.

-If you’ve been the victim of license plate theft, stolenplates.com tells us the first thing to do is report it stolen.
-You can do this by calling 911; typically, they will transfer you to the right department.
-Do not drive your car without the plate on it.
+If you’ve been the victim of license plate theft, StolenPlates tells us the first thing to do is report it stolen.
+You can do this by calling 911.
+Typically, they will transfer you to the correct department.
+Additionally, do not drive your car without the plate on it.
 Once you report your stolen tag, an officer should arrive at your location and file a report for you.

 The officer can perform a license plate lookup and verify your information.
-It would be best if you had your registration handy to make their license plate search easier.
+It would be best to have your registration handy to make their license plate search easier.
 Once the officer has written the report of a stolen plate, ask for a copy or at least the report number.
 You will need this when driving around without a license plate.

-When should a stolen license plate be reported to the DMV?
+When should a stolen plate be reported to the DMV?

 You should do this as soon as possible.
-Some locations will issue a temporary plate while creating a new one for you.
-Others will hand you a new license plate right away.
-If you have personalized plates on your vehicle, you’ll have to wait a few days for yours to be created and mailed to your home address.
+Some Department of Motor Vehicle locations will issue a temporary plate while creating a new one for you.
+Other DMVs will hand you a new license plate right away.
+However, if you have personalized plates on your vehicle, you’ll have to wait a few days for yours to be created and mailed to your home address.

 Can someone find your address from your license plate?